 Criticisms of Erikson’s Theory

-- Stages may not be sequential and play out in the order described.
+- Stages may not be sequential or play out in the order described.

 - The age range for each stage may not be correct.

-- Stage 8 suggests a move from activity to passivity, and yet, many people are highly productive, active members of the community in their later years.
+- Stage eight suggests a move from activity to passivity, but many people are highly productive, active members of the community in their later years.

-- Searching for identity may occur many times throughout our lives, not only during the adolescent years.
+- Searching for identity may occur many times throughout our lives, not only during adolescence.